scriptjacker/Reports-Articles-List/Android/Content-providers/README.md

+##### If you think its exported or vulnerable then simply try to access it and same with other components and then create a PoC app and done :)

 **1.** Misconfigured Content Provider leads steal cookie and download malicious file  - https://hackerone.com/reports/876192

 2. Client all request response leakage - https://hackerone.com/reports/56002